Skip to content

 What is the Tiny4FSK project?

 Tiny4FSK aims to be an ultra-tiny high-altitude tracking system.
-It aims to run on 1 AAA battery that should last for ~12 hours.
+It runs on 1 AA battery that lasts for 10-17 hours (a few seconds between position updates, can run longer if there's a longer delay).
 It runs on 4FSK (4-frequency shift keying), which means that it separates tones into 4 separate frequencies.
 Upon this, it uses the Horus Binary v2 system, which is a relatively modern system popularly used with RS41ng.
-IMG_0959

 What are High-Altitude Balloons?